Considering entering a contract race?

 Cash buyers - greater scope but greater hazard

-It should be clear from the above that if a cash buyer is facing-off against a mortgage buyer, they have the advantage of speed because they are legally able to cut corners over searches for example.
+It should be clear from the above that if a cash buyer is facing off against a mortgage buyer, they have the advantage of speed because they are legally able to cut corners over searches for example.

 That said, the obvious Faustian flipside is that in cutting these corners, that cash buyer risks not carrying out all the worthwhile checks and on the property in question and ensuring as much as possible that the property is worth the money they are prepared to spend on it.

-So there's no guarantees ultimately?
+So there are no guarantees ultimately?

-If you subsequently decide not to proceed or wish to accept a higher offer from an entirely new buyer, your lawyer must firstly withdraw the contracts from those involved in the original race before submitting any new contracts to the new buyer.
+If you subsequently decide not to proceed or wish to accept a higher offer from an entirely new buyer, your lawyer must first withdraw the contracts from those involved in the original race before submitting any new contracts to the new buyer.

 Unfortunately, if you were one of the initial buyers involved in the race, you do not have any recourse and may find yourself with an expensive legal bill for works undertaken.